flyinv1/big-fridge/README.md

 **Sorting order**

-The direction button will toggle the sorting order between *ascending* and *descending*
+The direction button will toggle the sorting order between *ascending* and *descending.*